Cape Breton and Central Nova Scotia Railway: Decline of the Sydney Subdivision

 At the same time as this major loss in traffic occurred on the Sydney Subdivision, Via Rail Canada was experimenting with operating a once-weekly return trip seasonal tourist train from Halifax to Sydney called the Bras d'Or.
 The financial uncertainty of the Sydney Subdivision saw CBNS apply in 2004 to the Nova Scotia Utility and Review Board (NSUARB) for permission to abandon the section east of St. Peters Junction (several miles east of Port Hawkesbury) in 2005.
 This resulted in Via's decision to permanently cancel the Bras d'Or at the end of the 2004 operating season.

 The section of the line east of St. Peters Junction (near Port Hawkesbury) to Sydney has the highest maintenance requirements per mile on the entire railway as it includes the longest railway bridge in the province, the Grand Narrows Bridge, as well as two large trestles at Ottawa Brook.
-CBNS has stated that at least 10,000 car loads per year are required to generate enough revenue to maintain the Sydney Subdivision's tracks and bridges in operating condition.
+In 2010, CBNS stated that at least 10,000 car loads per year are required to generate enough revenue to maintain the Sydney Subdivision's tracks and bridges in operating condition.

 In September 2005, the Government of Nova Scotia announced that it had reached an agreement with the CBNS whereby the government would provide the railway with a $10 million subsidy to keep the rail line from Port Hawkesbury to Sydney open for the next five years, expiring in March 2010.
 In return, CBNS withdrew its application to the NSUARB for permission to abandon this section of its main line.
 A one-year extension of this subsidy was approved by the government in September 2010 that was retroactive to April 2010.
 On 3 October 2011, it was announced that the government had agreed to continue the subsidy for three more years, allowing RailAmerica access to $2 million over the timespan of the deal.

-Freight service for this section of the main line is currently provided by a small twice-weekly freight train that operates as a round trip between Sydney and Port Hawkesbury.
+Freight service for this section of the main line was provided by a small twice-weekly freight train that operated as a round trip between Sydney and Port Hawkesbury.
 Freight service west of Port Hawkesbury to the CN interchange at Truro is operated six times per week by larger freight trains.